dmurphyoz/SynologyGitUsability/README.md

 **Ensure you also read about permissions** The notes regarding permissions are very important in current Synology builds (look at the notes by @gazgeek and @jerryfromearth).

+### However the usability needed improving

-I did find it annoying needing to use the ssh to create new repositories and do settings.
-Also I normally have `admin` disabled, as a security measure and only reenable when required (DSM Control Panel).
+I was finding it annoying needing to use ssh to login to the Synology and run several commands so that I could create new repositories and do settings.
+Also I normally have `admin` disabled, as a security measure and only reenable when required (DSM Control Panel) so it was extra tedious.

-git-shell has the ability to specify additional commands.
-This is how you enable that capability for the Synology and use it to create empty repository.
+To create `NewRepo.git` it could be as simple as running `ssh gituser@diskstation.local "git-create-repository NewRepo.git"` on your local machine.

+### This guide will show you how to setup repositories remotely with one command.

+**Note:** this uses fully supported features and should work through DSM upgrades and Git version updates.
+It uses an ability in git-shell to specify additional commands.
+This guide shows you how to do it and how to use it.
+Everything is designed around cut and paste.

 **For this to work the top level Git directory should be owned by the gituser**